 I have focused this discussion on skills development as a clear way to grow your career.
 But the reality is that often your career growth is capped by opportunities to contribute.
 I have a simple career growth model.

 Career growth = (New skills + new experience) * (opportunities to contribute)

 Skills growth and learning from experience increase your capacity to contribute to a company.
 However, you can be the world’s most gifted manager, but if your company doesn’t need another manager, who cares?
 You must recognize when your skills are undervalued.
 Look at your total comp as a benchmark.
 If you find that your startup is undervaluing your skill-set, I encourage you to have a frank discussion with your manager.
 Give them a chance to rectify the situation.
 A great manager can surprise you with solutions you couldn’t imagine before.
 If, however, your manager is unable to find ways to help you grow your career, it may be time to move on.

 Startups are fun.
-Making the transition in 2013 from a company with 250,000+ employees (Accenture) to one with 120 employees at the time (BloomReach) has allowed me to grow in unparalleled ways.
-However, this growth over the past 3 years came with many bumps on the road.
+Making the transition in 2013 from a company with 250,000+ employees (Accenture) to one with 120 employees at the time (BloomReach) has allowed me to grow in unique ways.
+However, this growth over the past three years came with many bumps on the road.
 I was fortunate to get sound advice at critical times to continue growing and learning.
-I hope that by sharing these learnings I can help a few folks, and learn from the experiences of many others.
+I hope that by sharing these learnings, I can help a few folks and learn from the experiences of many others.